MMosley502/LEGUP/Lightup-Rules.md

 [![bkczHg.th.jpg](https://iili.io/bkczHg.th.jpg)](https://freeimage.host/i/bkczHg)

 Rule is a derivation of Rule #1 and #3.
-Use this rule to place "empty" tiles on the corner of numbered black squares if placing a light there would make fufilling Rule #3 impossible for that black tile.
+Use this rule to place "empty" tiles on the corner of numbered black squares if placing a light there would make fulfilling Rule #3 impossible for that black tile.

 ### Finish with Bulbs